TabbyML/tabby/website/blog/2024-07-09-enhanced-tabby-deployment-on-modal/index.md

 app = App("tabby-server", image=image)
 ```

+Modal determines the necessity to rebuild an image based on its definition changes.
+If unchanged, Modal pulls the previous version from cache, optimizing deployment processes.

 ## The Role of Persistent Volumes

-Persistent volumes (PVs) are another cornerstone of our updated deployment strategy.
-Their use addresses several operational challenges:
+Persistent volumes tackle several challenges inherent in FaaS environments:

-1. **Data Persistence:** In a typical FaaS setup, where containers are frequently started and stopped, maintaining user data and custom configurations across sessions is challenging.
-Persistent volumes solve this by ensuring that data such as user-generated content, configurations, and indices remain intact across container restarts.
-For more details, see Modal's section on [persisting volumes](https://modal.com/docs/guide/volumes#persisting-volumes).
+1. **Data Persistence:** Frequent container startups and shutdowns typically disrupt user data and configuration continuity.
+Persistent volumes maintain this data intact across sessions.
+For more insights, check Modal’s [guide on persisting volumes](https://modal.com/docs/guide/volumes#persisting-volumes).

-2. **User Experience:** By synchronizing configuration files and other essential data, PVs enhance the user experience.
-They eliminate the need to reconfigure settings or regenerate data, thus providing a seamless service experience.
-This is especially valuable for users with custom configurations who expect consistent performance and reliability.
+2. **User Experience:** Synchronized configuration files and essential data through persistent volumes eliminate the need for users to repeatedly configure settings, enhancing user experience and reliability.

-3. **Operational Stability:** PVs provide a stable storage solution that copes well with the high-frequency start-stop nature of serverless environments.
-This stability is crucial for maintaining service reliability and performance.
+3. **Operational Stability:** Providing a stable storage solution, persistent volumes are crucial for maintaining service reliability amidst frequent container cycling.

-### Use of Persistent Volumes
+### Implementing Persistent Volumes

-Here's how we use Modal's persistent volumes to keep data synchronized in a FaaS environment and independent of the container's lifecycle.
-The `create_if_missing=True` parameter ensures that the volume is created lazily, only if it doesn’t exist already.
-The `_allow_background_volume_commits` parameter ensures that every few seconds the attached Volume will be snapshotted and its new changes committed.
-A final snapshot and commit is also automatically performed on container shutdown.
+Here's our approach to utilizing Modal's persistent volumes to ensure data consistency and independence from the container lifecycle:

 ```python
 data_volume = Volume.from_name("tabby-data", create_if_missing=True)